 Thanks to ongoing data measurement, our marathon runners know where they are, how far they have to go, and how long it’s taken them.
 They know how they stack up against their competitors, updated to the second through constant data analysis and review.
 Being just as diligent, and demanding detailed metrics on the condition of vital datasets may seem daunting when it comes to retail banking data, but it has to be the cornerstone of any rigorous approach to data quality management.

 This blog is Part 1 of a series looking at how data quality in retail banking can be reviewed, monitored and remediated.
-Next week will cover how banks can utilise their SME knowledge to adopt a self-service approach to data quality improvement.
+Next part will cover how banks can utilise their SME knowledge to adopt a self-service approach to data quality improvement.